CoolProp/CoolProp/Web/coolprop/wrappers/MathCAD/MATHCADPrime.rst

 Common Requirements
 -------------------

-* Compilation of the MathCAD 15 wrapper requires a few :ref:`common wrapper pre-requisites <wrapper_common_prereqs>`
+* Compilation of the Mathcad Prime wrapper requires a few :ref:`common wrapper pre-requisites <wrapper_common_prereqs>`

-* You will need to have Visual Studio 2008 or later installed.
-You will need the professional version of Visual Studio C++, or at least Visual Studio Express 2013 or later, as Mathcad Prime libraries are 64-bit and require the 64-bit compiler.
+* You will need to have Visual Studio 2015 or later installed.
+You will need the professional or community version of Visual Studio C++, or at least Visual Studio Express 2015 or later, as Mathcad Prime libraries are 64-bit and require the 64-bit compiler.

 To Build
 --------